-Each of the WFD actors/partners have their turf and not recognizing that territoriality can do more harm than good.
+Each of the WFD actors/partners have their turf.
+If the territoriality is not recognized, it can do more harm than good.
 Much of this territoriality is related to funding streams.
 Taking the time to develop key partnerships with the existing WFD partners, understanding their roles and how they operate is of paramount importance.
 Care must be taken to develop these partnerships and trust before launching the FORWARD program.